Synesso/scala-stellar-sdk/src/main/paradox/sources.md

 ### Effects

-@scaladoc[Effects](stellar.sdk.resp.EffectResp) are the changes that have been effected on the network as a result of operations successfully processed.
+@apidoc[EffectResp]s are the changes that have been effected on the network as a result of operations successfully processed.

 @@snip [DocExamples.scala](../../test/scala/stellar/sdk/DocExamples.scala) { #effect_source_examples }